top of page

 Everett Athorp is a Haida–Tsimshian carver and artist from Southeast Alaska, born and raised in Ketchikan and now based in the village of Klawock.

-Everett Athorp is a Haida–Tsimshian carver and artist from Southeast Alaska, born and raised in Ketchikan and now based in the village of Klawock.
-His work continues a family legacy that stretches back generations: his great-grandfather carved traditional Haida canoes, and his grandfather, renowned carver Jones Yeltatzie, helped restore the totem parks around Ketchikan and has pieces in major museum collections.
+Everett's work continues a family legacy that stretches back generations: his great-grandfather carved traditional Haida canoes, and his grandfather, renowned carver Jones Yeltatzie (pictured above), helped restore the totem parks around Ketchikan and has pieces in major museum collections.

 Like many Indigenous families, Everett’s elders lived through a period when Native art and language were actively suppressed.
 His grandfather was sent to boarding school and denied the chance to pass on the canoe-carving knowledge that had been in the family for centuries.
 Everett’s work is a direct response to that disruption.
 Through carvings, bentwood boxes, paddles, panels, and totem poles, he is reclaiming and renewing those traditions for the next generation.